whatthedev-eth/two-source-interference/README.md

 - Compares Python calculations to those found by calling `theta_shifter` and `cosine_8th` functions from **math.cairo**
 - Note:
     - `n` = 5 is used to include 5 terms (to 8th order) in Python cosine approximation, to match approximation in `cosine_8th` function in **math.cairo**
-    - `num_tests` = an odd number of tests to run
+    - `num_tests` = an odd integer number of tests to run
-    - Values of `theta` to test are incremented by pi/4 in this range:
+    - Values of `theta` to test are incremented by pi/4 in range:
         *-(pi/4)(num_tests-1)/2 <= `theta` <= +(pi/4)(num_tests-1)/2*
 - To run: `pytest -s tests/test_math.py`